AaronLasseigne/active_interaction/README.md

 ### Forms

-The result of calling `.new` on an ActiveInteraction and the outcome returned by `.run` can both be used in forms as though they were ActiveModel objects.
+The outcome returned by `.run` can be used in forms as though it were an ActiveModel object.
+You can also create a form object by calling `.new` on the interaction.

 Given an application with an `Account` model we'll create a new `Account` using the `CreateAccount` interaction.